BJSGamingchannel/Personal-Expenses/README.md

 If you have already downloaded Personal Expenses and are looking to update your program, please download the folder name "Personal Expenses - Version (whatvever versionn) update".
 Please make sure that your place the contents of the folder within the old folder, replaces any old files.

-If you are looking to see what updates are up and coming download the folder called "Personal Expenses - Development Build", but please note that this version is un-stable.
+If you are looking to see what updates are up and coming in the future please send a request to beaujacksaunders@gmail.com with your reasoning for downloading the Development Build of the program.

 # Personal Expenses